autistic-symposium/mev-toolkit/README.md

 ## Terminology

+* Mempool: the set of pending, unconfirmed transactions in the EVM.
 * MEV: Maximal (or miner) Extractable Value
 * Front-running: when a miner steals a profitable opportunity (such as arbitrage) for themselves by sending the same transaction with a higher gas price.
 * Sandwiching: profiting off slippage in liquidity pools by buying and selling before and after large transactions posted in the mempool.